Get

 6. Cancer

 Cancers of the gastrointestinal tract can sometimes cause diarrhea and vomiting.
-Though cancer is not as common in cats as it is in dogs, it tends to be more aggressive in cats.
+Cancer is not as common in cats as it is in dogs, but it tends to be more aggressive in cats.
 Feline Leukemia Virus (FeLV) can also cause persistent diarrhea.

-Cancer can be especially difficult to spot in cats, as cats have a tendency to hide when they’re feeling unwell, even if they’re suffering from a serious illness.
-For this reason, it’s important to watch out for other signs as well as watery poop, which include:
+Cancer can be especially difficult to spot in cats since they tend to hide when they’re feeling unwell, even if they’re suffering from a serious illness.
+For that reason, it’s important to watch out for other signs as well as watery poop, which include:

 • A dull coat that looks more run-down than usual